Castles in Germany – 25 Most Beautiful Castles to visit in Germany

 Burghausen Castle is a huge castle complex and currently holds the record for the biggest one on the planet.
 A decent portion of the castle is set aside for the museum, which houses many beautiful Gothic paintings.
 This is the perfect attraction for those who have a lot of both art and history.
 The castle itself has some fairly stunning architecture.

-Burghausen Castle, Castles in Germany by Ju4466 / pixabay
+- Burghausen Castle, Castles in Germany 4 by Allie_Caulfield / Flickr

 7. Charlottenburg Palace